toimc/vue-markdown-shiki/README.md

    - `attrs`: An object of options for the `markdown-it-attrs` plugin, which allows you to add custom attributes to elements in the Markdown.
    - `defaultHighlightLang`: A string that specifies the default language for code blocks to be highlighted with.
    - `headers`: An object of options for the `markdown-it-anchor` plugin, which adds anchors to the headings in the Markdown.
 If set to `false`, the plugin will be disabled.
-   - `theme`: An object of options for the `markdown-it-highlightjs-theme` plugin, which allows you to customize the theme used for code highlighting.
+   - `theme`: An object of options for configuring the Shiki theme used for code highlighting.
+With Shiki v3, you can use both bundled themes and custom themes.
-   - `languages`: An array of objects that register additional languages for highlighting with the `markdown-it-highlight` plugin.
+   - `languages`: An array of objects that register additional languages for highlighting.
    - `toc`: An object of options for the `markdown-it-table-of-contents` plugin, which generates a table of contents for the Markdown.
    - `externalLinks`: An object that maps domain names to their corresponding URL prefixes, which are added to external links in the Markdown.